-- of government and justice system partners to identify, recruit, and retain highly qualified appellate court justices, trial court judges, commissioners, referees, and other members of the judicial branch workforce, who reflect the state's diversity.

-- 7. Collaborate with law schools, the

-State Bar, local bar associations, and

-specialty bars to achieve greater

-diversity in the legal profession.

-- 8. Continue to promote broad diversity among the membership of the Judicial Council and its advisory committees, task forces, and working groups in order to ensure diverse perspectives and an inclusive environment.
+- 6. Collaborate with other branches of government and justice system partners to identify, recruit, and retain highly qualified appellate court justices, trial court judges, commissioners, referees, and other members of the judicial branch workforce, who reflect the state's diversity. - Collaborate with law schools, the State Bar, local bar associations, and specialty bars to achieve greater diversity in the legal profession. - Continue to promote broad diversity among the membership of the Judicial Council and its advisory committees, task forces, and working groups in order to ensure diverse perspectives and an inclusive environment.